 6. Group life insurance

-This is a life insurance cover an employer takes for the benefits of the staff.
+Group life insurance is what an employer takes for the benefits of the staff.
 It offers a low premium and the sum assured is usually X3 of the employee’s annual compensation.
 This type of insurance is compulsory in Nigeria.

 7. Keyman Insurance